Reid Anderson (dancer): Return to Canada

 In 1994, he proposed that the board of directors promote Chan-hon Goh as the company's first Chinese Canadian principal dancer.
 He left the National Ballet of Canada in 1995, citing continued funding cuts from the government.
 Anderson had trained Eric Gauthier, who joined him as a member of his ensemble when he became Director of the Stuttgart Ballet.

 Return to Stuttgart

 Anderson returned to Stuttgart Ballet in 1996 as artistic director.
 He organised the company's tour to New York in 1998.
+After 22 Years, Reid Anderson Stepped Down from Stuttgart Ballet in 2018.

 Awards

 In 1995, the Stuttgart Ballet awarded Anderson the John Cranko Award.
 He won the 2006 Deutscher Tanzpreis (German Dance Prize) in recognition of his work to improve dance in Germany, and in 2009 won the Order of Merit of Baden-Württemberg.